test32443/join_python/README.md

 # join_python
-Sample script to perform mapreduce join using Python
+This is a sample project containing scripts to perform mapreduce join and aggregation using Python